General debate of the seventieth session of the United Nations General Assembly: Right to Reply

 After initially closing the session, Lykketoft then reopened the session and called on those who had asked to use their Right to Reply.

-Indonesia replied first to the speeches of "Tonga and the Soloman Islands on 29 September and 1 October, respectively."
+Indonesia replied first to the speeches of "Tonga and the Solomon Islands on 29 September and 1 October, respectively."
 The delegate said that his country "reject references to human rights issues in West Papua."
 Such "references are dangerously misleading and compel [us] to set the record straight.
 Human rights protection has been an important part of the country's priorities.
 National laws protect and guarantee the human rights of all citizens.
 No country big or small, developed or least developed is free of human rights problems.
 Indonesia not an exception but, as one of the biggest, has put in place institutions and resolutions to combat [violations thereof].
 Indonesia works with national civil society and national human rights institutions for the protection of human rights.
 These provide necessary checks and independent reviews to make sure human rights are monitored and protected.
 Said mechanisms in Indonesia are reliable and [offer] protect[ion] in a democratic manner.
 Indonesia remains actively engaged regionally and globally in human rights, including practices in human rights practice and promotion.
 My delegation is not convinced that reverence in [the aforementioned] statements was appropriate or had any merit.
 They contained inaccurate allegations about human rights in certain parts of Indonesia. political considerations were misrepresentations of facts.
 The government of Indonesia invests large resources to the development of all aspects of life in Papua and West Papua, including promotions of human rights.
 Both provinces have wide autonomy in national laws and elections for governors and governments, [which are] accountable to the people of Papua and West Papua, including in human rights.
 To conclude, the Indonesian government attaches great importance [to relations] with Pacific islands as some people of the country share [a lot] in common with the Pacific islands.
 To reiterate, the government is committed to engage in good faith with Pacific islands."

 Tonga then replied to Indonesia.
 "At the outset, let me state that Tonga values diplomatic relations with Indonesia and recognises the sovereignty of Indonesia over its population and affairs.
 However, through reports of alleged human rights violations, [Tonga] has concerns and proposes to engage in a friendly way and hold dialogue.
 Not just Tonga, but perhaps other Pacific island countries, [in order] to gain more understanding, [would like to] conduct a fact finding mission with the cooperation of Indonesia.
 To conclude, Tonga holds high regard for Indonesia and its diplomatic relations with Indonesia but would like to register concern for allegations of violations [and leave] room for dialogue and to address the concerns of Tonga [by] hold[ing] more dialogue with Indonesia."

 Lykketoft then said that he regretted to breaking order of speakers but that it was better to finish one discussion before moving to another one.
 He then called on Iran and the Solomon Islands.